techidaily/site-win11/source/_posts/retro-redesign-challenge-windows-11-for-the-90s.md

 ### WindowsBlinds 11 and Skin Pack

- Head over to the[WindowBlinds 11 product page](https://www.stardock.com/products/windowblinds/) to download the first program.
-You'll also need a user-made skin pack to go with it, which can be found at the[WinCustomize website](https://www.wincustomize.com/explore/windowblinds/9233/) .
+ Head over to the [WindowBlinds 11 product page](https://www.stardock.com/products/windowblinds/) to download the first program.
+You'll also need a user-made skin pack to go with it, which can be found at the [WinCustomize website](https://www.wincustomize.com/explore/windowblinds/9233/) .

 ### Winaero Tweaker

  Winaero Tweaker is an important program, and we'll be using it to do quite a lot.
-Head over to the[Winaero Tweaker download page](https://winaerotweaker.com) , and then over to[this DeviantArt page](https://www.deviantart.com/vovan29/art/Windows-95-ALL-ICONS-805656804) for a Windows 95 icon set to go along with it.
+Head over to the [Winaero Tweaker download page](https://winaerotweaker.com) , and then over to [this DeviantArt page](https://www.deviantart.com/vovan29/art/Windows-95-ALL-ICONS-805656804) for a Windows 95 icon set to go along with it.

 ### Open-Shell-Menu

- Open-Shell-Menu, found on the[Open-Shell GitHub page](http://github.com/Open-Shell/Open-Shell-Menu) , is a handy program to have in general.
-We've used it before in order to[make Windows 10 look like Windows XP](https://www.makeuseof.com/tag/windows-10-windows-xp-7-8-look-alike/) .
+ Open-Shell-Menu, found on the [Open-Shell GitHub page](http://github.com/Open-Shell/Open-Shell-Menu) , is a handy program to have in general.
+We've used it before in order to [make Windows 10 look like Windows XP](https://www.makeuseof.com/tag/windows-10-windows-xp-7-8-look-alike/) .
 This program can make extensive design modifications to Windows, so it's worth keeping around even if you don't keep the classic theme around.

 ### RetroBar

  RetroBar is pretty self-explanatory.
 It's going to be crucial to get our taskbar looking just right, as well as restore classic functionality.
 This is another program that you might find useful aside from its classic look.
-Find it on[the RetroBar GitHub page](https://github.com/dremin/RetroBar) and download it.
+Find it on [the RetroBar GitHub page](https://github.com/dremin/RetroBar) and download it.

 ### Desktop Sidebar

- This one might be optional if you don't care for the mostly forgotten Channel Bar, but if you do, head over to[the download page for Desktop Sidebar](http://www.oldversion.com/windows/desktop-sidebar-1-03-build-42) to add it to the collection.
+ This one might be optional if you don't care for the mostly forgotten Channel Bar, but if you do, head over to [the download page for Desktop Sidebar](http://www.oldversion.com/windows/desktop-sidebar-1-03-build-42) to add it to the collection.

 ### Windows 98 Sound Pack

  Last, but very important, is the sound pack.
 We can import this directly as a sound scheme, although it's going to require some work later on.
-Download[this sound pack on Blockland Glass](https://blocklandglass.com/addons/addon.php?id=524) and we can finally begin.
+Download [this sound pack on Blockland Glass](https://blocklandglass.com/addons/addon.php?id=524) and we can finally begin.

 ## 1\.
 Install WindowBlinds 11 and Skin Pack